jaiki25/WOLF/README.md

 # WOLF
-If you are installing the Cairo one compiler
-If you're installing Cairo for the first time:
+If you're installing Cairo one compiler for the first time:

 git clone https://github.com/starkware-libs/cairo/
 cd cairo